brightics/studio/README.md

 Or download "BrighticsStudio-\<version\>-\<os name\>-patch" and run this from the location of Brightics Studio installation.

+### Run
+Brightics Studio pops up on Chrome browser after launching start-brightics.cmd (or start-brightics.sh).
+Please go to http://127.0.0.1:3000 manually to use Brightics Studio if it does not pop up automatically.

 ## Development
 ### Prerequisite
  * JDK 1.8, 1.9 (64bit)